AHRQ's Healthcare-Associated Infections Program

 One hundred neonatal intensive care units used CUSP to reduce CLABSIs by 58 percent.

-An analysis of case studies from participants in AHRQ's CUSP national implementation project describes specific practices and "success factors" for reducing and eliminating CLABSIs in health care facilities.
+This analysis of case studies developed from participants in AHRQ's CUSP national implementation project describes specific practices and "success factors" for reducing and eliminating CLABSIs in health care facilities.

-A peer-reviewed article appearing in the June 2013 issue of New England Journal of Medicine reports the results of the Randomized Evaluation of Decolonization versus Universal Clearance to Eliminate MRSA (REDUCE MRSA) trial, a three-arm, cluster-randomized trial, to compare strategies for preventing ICU infections.
-The study was funded by AHRQ and conducted in collaboration with the Centers for Disease Control and Prevention (CDC).
+A peer-reviewed article appearing in the June 2013 issue of New England Journal of Medicine reports the results of the REDUCE MRSA trial, a three-arm, cluster-randomized trial, to compare strategies for preventing ICU infections.
+The study was funded by AHRQ and conducted in collaboration with the Centers for Disease Control and Prevention.
 The trial found that universal decolonization was more effective than screening and isolation or screening and selective decolonization in reducing bloodstream infections and the presence of MRSA.

-A peer-reviewed article appearing in the October 2013 issue of JAMA reports the result of an AHRQ-funded cluster-randomized trial in 20 medical and surgical ICUs in 20 hospitals.
+A peer-reviewed article appearing in the October 2013 issue of the Journal of the American Medical Association reports the result of an AHRQ-funded cluster-randomized trial in 20 medical and surgical ICUs in 20 hospitals.
 Researchers found that universal glove and gown use reduced the acquisition of MRSA but not vancomycin-resistant Enterococcus.

-A newly updated summary for clinicians of findings from a systematic review that examined the evidence on effectiveness of diagnostic tests, treatments, and prevention strategies for Clostridium difficile infections in adults.
+This summary for clinicians of a systematic review examined the comparative effectiveness of diagnostic tests, treatments, and prevention strategies for C. difficile infections in adults.